nrc-cnrc/EGSnrc/README.md

-### EGSnrc will soon be released under the AGPL 3 open-source license and the source code will be hosted here.
+## EGSnrc is currently being ported to this github repository and the AGPL 3 open-source license.